 The aim is to create self-reliant and resilient towns which are better equipped to support themselves.
 Key to achieving this is to create a framework of support and networking which is tailored in such a way as to treat towns as distinct and unique.

-To help facilitate this, Wiltshire Council’s Economic Regeneration Team organise events and conferences throughout the year.
+To facilitate this, the Economic Regeneration Team organise events and conferences throughout the year.
 These events are attended by Town Clerks, Councillors, Officials and Business organisations.
-Conferences will have a particular focus (decided by forum members), for example; Resilient Towns, Tourism, IT and Wayfinding, Funding and Grants, Town Markets, Food and Drink Festivals etc.
+Conferences will have a particular focus (decided by forum members) such as: Resilient Towns, Tourism, Information Technology, Wayfinding, Funding and Grants, Markets, Festivals etc.